 Both methods are equally effective ways of testing a power supply so which one you choose is completely up to you.

-Here's some more information on how to test your power supply with each of these methods and some help deciding which method is best for you:
+Here's some more information on how to test your power supply with each of these methods and some help deciding which way is best for you:

 Advantages of a manual PSU test: